The Person Sensor (SEN21231) by Useful Sensors: A clever addition to ESPHome

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-How to set up the Person Sensor (SEN21231) from Useful Sensors in ESPHome
+Setting Up the Person Sensor (SEN21231) in ESPHome

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.